Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Discussion

 \subsection{Training}

-In this section, we are going to discuss the results of the trainings presented in Section ~\ref{sec:trainings}.
+In this section, we discuss the results of the trainings presented in Section ~\ref{sec4}.
 With these results, we are able to determine which datasets and conventions performed better and try to conjecture some hypotheses about what happened in the trainings.